com-lihaoyi/sourcecode/README.md

 Embedding Domain-Specific Languages
 -----------------------------------

-The Scala programming is a popular choice to embed domain-specific languages: that means that you start with some external language, e.g. this [MathProg] example
+Scala is a popular language in which to embed domain-specific languages: that means that you start with some external language, e.g. this [MathProg] example